sylvainbx/rust-book-fr/FRENCH/src/ch13-02-iterators.md

 adapted iterator into a vector that’s returned by the function.
 -->

-La closure capture le paramètre `shoe_size` de l'environnement et compare la valeur avec la pointure de chaque chaussure, en ne gardant que les chaussures de la pointure spécifiée.
-Enfin, l'appel à `collect` regroupe les valeurs renvoyées par l'itérateur adapté en un vecteur retourné par la fonction.
+La fermeture capture le paramètre `pointure_chaussure` de l'environnement et compare la valeur avec la pointure de chaque chaussure, en ne gardant que les chaussures de la pointure spécifiée.
+Enfin, l'appel à `collect` retourne un vecteur qui regroupe les valeurs renvoyées par l'itérateur.

 <!--
 The test shows that when we call `shoes_in_my_size`, we get back only shoes that have the same size as the value we specified.
 -->

-Le test montre que lorsque nous appelons `shoes_in_my_size`, nous n'obtenons que des chaussures qui ont la même pointure que la valeur que nous avons spécifiée.
+Le test confirme que lorsque nous appelons `chaussures_a_la_pointure`, nous n'obtenons que des chaussures qui ont la même pointure que la valeur que nous avons demandé.

 <!--
 ### Creating Our Own Iterators with the `Iterator` Trait
 -->

-### Création de nos propres Itérateurs avec `Iterator`
+### Créer nos propres itérateurs avec le trait `Iterator`

 <!--
 We’ve shown that you can create an iterator by calling `iter`, `into_iter`, or